Asiatic lion facts

 Asiatic lions' diet is made up of both large and small mammal prey such as deer, wild boar and antelope.
 They have also been known to feed on domestic cattle.

-There are approximately 600 Asiatic lions left in the Gir Forest of Western India, their last remaining natural habitat.
-This small population survives in a tiny patch of forest where one disease epidemic or forest fire could wipe them out forever.
-Together with the support of Liontrust and our partners in India, we have built a legacy to protect the lions of the Gir Forest.
+There are approximately 600 Asiatic lions left in their last remaining natural habitat.
+Through ZSL we've built a legacy to protect the lions of the Gir Forest.

 What threats do Asiatic lions face in the wild?